justaszie/Bikeshare-Analysis/README.md

 1. Rider ID should be added.
 This would help with the business problem in multiple ways:
     1. Analyze the volume and frequency of rides per rider to enhance rider profile for targeting.
+    2. We could single out casual riders who fit the member activity profile and target them for conversion to membership.
     1. Create and track KPIs such as the (casual riders/members) ratio.
 This will help measure the performance of conversion marketing campaigns.
 1. Data dictionary should be provided to help understand the following:
     1. How start and end station values are populated and in what cases will they be Null?